Skip to Content

 25 Restaurants in Bologna that You Can’t Miss

-Another spectacular place you can visit on your northern Italy trip is Cinque Terre, a coastal area in Liguria (in the northwest of Italy).
-Here you’ll find fishing villages, colorful building, and incredible views over the Mediterranean.
+Another spectacular place you can visit is Cinque Terre, a coastal area in Liguria (in the northwest of Italy).
+Here you’ll find fishing villages, colorful buildings, and incredible views over the Mediterranean.

 Florence is also pretty close by (just 30 minutes from Bologna by fast train), and I mean, Florence and Tuscany need no introduction!